Epic Antarctica + Falklands Option

 Antarctic Peninsula and South Shetland Islands

-We head north towards Paradise Harbour and Neko Harbour, both of which offer terrific hiking opportunities up to panoramic view points.
+We cruise north towards Paradise Harbour.
+This may be the first opportunity to step foot on the continent of Antarctica itself.
+Nearby Neko Harbour offers another continental landing.
+Both locations offer terrific hiking opportunities up to panoramic view points.
 For the sea kayakers, the paddling opportunities here are endless.
 Expect to be in full sensory overload by this time of the voyage.
-By morning we arrive in the South Shetland Islands.
-The adventure is not over and if the weather conditions allow, we sail the ship into the flooded volcanic caldera at Deception Island.
-This is a very dramatic place and history is all around us as we explore the old whaling station, with the rusted old boilers and dilapidated wooden huts.
+By the following morning we arrive in the South Shetland Islands.
+Whalers Bay at Deception Island is a very dramatic place and history is all around us as we explore the old whaling station, with the rusted boilers and dilapidated wooden huts.
 At the far end of the beach is an old aircraft hangar.
-This is where Australian, Sir Hubert Wilkins made the very first flight in Antarctica in 1928.
-There is also an outstanding hike here, high up onto the rim of the crater.
-On a sunny day, cruising along the coast of Livingston Island is a memorable experience.
-There are several other landing sites in the vicinity including Half Moon Island, or the broad pebbly beach at Yankee Harbour, where we sometimes encounter Weddell seals sunning themselves.
+This is where Australian explorer and pioneer aviator, Sir Hubert Wilkins made the very first flight in Antarctica in 1928.
+There is also an outstanding hike, high up onto the rim of the crater.

 King George Island

 This morning we are anchored off King George Island.
 You will say farewell to many of your fellow passengers as they disembark, transfer to the airstrip and board their charter flight back to South America.
 There will be an opportunity to go ashore, or you may wish to relax on board, updating the diary or visit the multi-media room to download and back up your images.
 New guests are welcomed aboard the ship and we are soon underway – for the second leg of our epic adventure.

 Northern Antarctic Peninsula